-Our advice – go full analytics with our free advanced tool and double-check for strange follower growth behaviour.
+Our advice – go full analytics with our advanced tool and double-check for strange follower growth behaviour.
 Run your potential influencer’s profile through FlockSocial Advanced Analytics.
 This will give you a full report on your influencers’ followers, their activities, engagement, and so much more.
 This way you’ll be absolutely sure you’re making a well-informed decision.

 This one is a no brainer, right?
 Depending on the industry, an average influencer would get a couple of thousand likes and around a hundred comments per post.
 And these are all the numbers you need.

 Except that an average fake influencer could buy the same engagement and no one would see the difference.
 At first sight, at least.

 The bot interactions and fake accounts on Instagram these days are getting smarter and it gets more and more difficult to track them down.
 However, fake is still fake, and once you know what to look for, these seem pretty obvious.

 Major red flags to determine fake engagement metrics:

 - Mostly generic comments – Things like simple emojis, or comments like “Nice pic” scream of bots.